-We only have a very small amount of trading market risk in the Santander UK ring fenced bank.
+We only have a very small amount of trading market risk.
 This is from permitted products and permitted customers.
 We hedge risks from client trades and our books are as close to back-to-back as possible.
 Market risk is hedged with Banco Santander SA or CCPs.
-This is required by Banking Reform legislation.
+This is required by Banking Reform Legislation.

-Our ring-fenced bank Santander UK plc has two trading desks.
+We have two trading desks.
 The Link Desk sells ring-fenced bank permissible products to clients.
 The Retail Structured Products desk (RSP) sells investments (Santander UK plc issued notes) to retail investors, through our UK branches and other channels.
 The Link Desk is exposed to the credit quality of our clients.
 We adjust valuations for this - Credit Valuation Adjustment (CVA), which feeds our valuations and hence income and expenses.
 The low market risk in our trading business means that CVA is the main driver of income movements, along with similar factors - Debt Valuation Adjustment (DVA) driven by our own credit, and Liquidity Valuation Adjustment (LVA) driven by the market price of liquidity.
 These valuation adjustments are collectively referred to as XVAs.